Heimdal

 An MD5 hash attributes a unique alphanumerical value to a file.
 Application whitelisting procedures that follow this criterion thus allow the execution of hashed files only regardless of their name or path.
 While this type of whitelisting is undoubtedly the most secure, it also poses novel challenges to your network admin.

 Hashes change when files are updated.
-Therefore, whitelisting conditions must be revised accordingly when this happens.
+Therefore, whitelisting conditions must be revised each time this happens.
 What is more, outdated hashes for software versions with known vulnerabilities must be deleted from the whitelist as well.
-Thus, this type of application whitelisting is advantageous in terms of security but can be quite a hassle to manage as well.
+Thus, this type of application whitelisting is advantageous in terms of security but can be quite a hassle to manage.

 Digital Signature/Publisher Whitelisting

 Application whitelisting based on publisher identity follows the premise that programs from reliable developers are trustworthy and thus can be safely approved onto your corporate network.
-In this case, the whitelist needs to be updated only when new software is released or when the published changes its signature key.
-The team handling the process will thus have an easier task cut out for them as opposed to when using other whitelisting alternatives.
+In this case, you only need to update the whitelist when new software is released or when the published one changes its signature key.
+The team implementing application whitelisting will thus have an easier task.

-Nevertheless, the main disadvantage of allowing programs to execute according to their publisher is that this includes vulnerable software that has reached the end of life as well.
-In addition to this, popular developers usually have more than one app on their roster, and not all of them might suit the purposes of your business.
+Nevertheless, the main disadvantage of allowing programs to execute according to their publisher is that this includes vulnerable software that has reached the end of life.
+In addition, popular developers usually have more than one app on their roster, and not all of them might suit the purposes of your business.
 Thus, differentiating between what to approve and what to restrict can become difficult.

 Application Whitelisting vs. Blacklisting